 - Flights: Find the exact flight you would like to book, including flight numbers and departure/return dates and times.
 You will also need the traveler’s name as it appears on their driver’s license and their birth date.
 Complete a TCard Agreement form.
 Then bring the form to our Travel Rep, who will pull up the website with you and book the flight using our TCard.

-- Hotel: You will usually get the best rate by calling a local hotel rather than booking it online.
+- Hotels: You will usually get the best rate by calling a local hotel rather than booking it online.
 Call the hotel and make your reservation.
 Be sure to get the reservation number(s).
 Ask them to send you a Credit Card Authorization form.
 Complete a TCard Agreement form.
 Bring the Credit Card Authorization and the TCard Agreement to our Travel Rep, who will then provide the hotel with our TCard.
 Note that hotels in FL will be tax exempt if we book them for you since they’re being paid directly by the state of FL.

-- Rental Car: FSU has a contract with National/Enterprise Rental.
+- Rental Car: FSU has a contract with Avis/Budget Rental.
 If you would like to rent a car, the Travel Rep can look into the rates for the type of rental you’re looking for.
 Then submit a TCard Agreement form to the Travel Rep, who will then book it using our TCard.

-- Actor fuel: If you plan to reimburse an actor for driving here, you will need to have them sign a Travel Agreement form at least 7 days prior to travel beginning, which specifies how much you are agreeing to reimburse them.
+- Actor fuel: If you plan to reimburse an actor for driving here, you will need to have them sign a Travel Agreement form at least 7 business days prior to travel beginning, which specifies how much you are agreeing to reimburse them.
 The FSU rate is $0.445 per mile.
 However, that is usually much higher than just paying them a flat rate for their gas expenses.
 So whatever you negotiate with them, it can not exceed $0.445/mi.
 If it is less than that, then they will also need to sign page 2 of that form stating they understand they are getting less than the state rate.
 You should have the actor complete this form regardless of whether you plan to have this expense come out of your budget.
-But if you do plan to have it come from your budget, then submit the Travel Agreement form to the Travel Rep at least 7 days prior to travel beginning.
+But if you do plan to have it come from your budget, then submit the Travel Agreement form to the Travel Rep at least 7 business days prior to travel beginning.
 Then after their travel is complete, FSU Travel will mail them a reimbursement check, usually within 14 days.

-NOTE: Do not pay for any actor travel out of pocket or with your prepaid Visa because there is no way for you to be reimbursed for this.
+NOTE: DO NOT pay for any actor travel out of pocket or with your prepaid Visa because there is no way for you to be reimbursed for this.

 If you are planning on paying someone for their services (composer, actor, makeup artist, stunt crew, graphic designer, etc.) you will need to do the following: